studentyaoshi/etwas/README.md

 - Need files
 	- ~/etwas/data/genotype/GTEx.plink `genotype`

+	The genotype in plink format can be found [**here**](http://zzz.bwh.harvard.edu/plink/data.shtml#bed).

 	Note: All allele in this study were aligned on the forward strand and the SNP position were assigned to the GRCh38 human reference genome assembly.
-The genotype in plink format can be found [**here**](http://zzz.bwh.harvard.edu/plink/data.shtml#bed).
+We provide the pipeline to flip the strand at [**here**](test).
 	- ~/etwas/data/expression/$tissue.final `gene expression`
 	```
 	FID	IID	ENSG00000186092.4	ENSG00000278566.1	ENSG00000273547.1	ENSG00000187634.11	ENSG00000188976.10	ENSG00000187961.13	...